BB2ME #33 – Why do I linger in the comfort zone?

 My sideline view of Riley playing soccer for years.

-I need to admit that going to all these events was not my idea of a good time.
-Leaving my comfort zone never is fun.
-It is much easier to sit on my couch during the weekend, wasting time.
-But, Riley needed my help and support.
-I decided to do all that I could, although cold days like the one in Blacksburg made me wonder.
-The reality is that I should have been more willing to outside my comfort zone for Riley.
+I must admit that attending all these events was not my idea of a good time.
+Leaving my comfort zone is never fun.
+Sitting on my couch during the weekend is much easier, wasting time.
+But Riley needed my help and support.
+I decided to do all I could, although cold days like the one in Blacksburg made me wonder.
+The reality is that I should have been more willing to step outside my comfort zone for Riley.
 That is where all growth happens.

 Gritty people train at the edge of their comfort zone.
 They zero in on one narrow aspect of their performance and set a stretch goal to improve it.